naszam/wfil/README.md

     ```
 ## Running the project with local test network (ganache-cli)

-   - Start ganache-cli with the following command:
+   - Start ganache-cli with the following command (global dependency):
      ```sh
      $ ganache-cli
      ```
-   - Compile the smart contract using Truffle with the following command:
+   - Compile the smart contract using Truffle with the following command (global dependency):
      ```sh
      $ truffle compile
      ```
-   - Deploy the smart contracts using Truffle & Ganache with the following command:
+   - Deploy the smart contracts using Truffle & Ganache with the following command (global dependency):
      ```sh
      $ truffle migrate
      ```